Alejanpro/InitialFlutter/README.md

 #[derive(Debug)]
 pub enum BitswapEvent {
     /// Received a block from a peer.
 Includes the number of known missing blocks for a
     /// sync query.
-When a block is received and missing blocks is
+When a block is received and missing blocks is not empty the counter
+    /// i